Criar empresa em Portugal

 - Evidence of tax payment (if applicable);

-- Statement of acceptance issued by Effective Sole Auditor (if applicable); and
+- Statement of acceptance issued by Effective Sole Auditor (if applicable), with a statement of unawareness of circumstances that might inhibit them from holding the office; and

-- Statement of acceptance issued by Alternate Sole Auditor (if applicable);
+- Statement of acceptance issued by Alternate Sole Auditor (if applicable), with a statement of unawareness of circumstances that might inhibit them from holding the office;

 Within 15 days from the approval of the registration of the company’s incorporation, the company must be registered for tax purposes by filing a commencement of activity statement with the tax authorities together with the delivery of its permanent commercial registry certificate.